-Strategy Performance Indicator Responsible Party 3.1a Teach the evidence-based program "Protecting Me, Protecting You" program to 250-375 K-5 students. # of student participants. a) Mercer Council on Alcohol and Drug Addiction (MCADA) 3.1b Teach the evidence-based Life Skills Training program to 250-375 6 th -8 th grade students annually that prepares adolescents to say no to drugs, peer pressure, alcohol, and tobacco. # of student participants. b) MCADA 3.1c Working with the Student Assistance Counselors, form a Youth Tobacco Action Group in 2019. # of group meetings. c) MCADA 3.1d Educate the parents, staff, and community about the long-term effects of vaping. # of events and attendees. d) MCADA
+Strategy Performance Indicator Responsible Party 3.1a Teach the evidence-based program "Protecting Me, Protecting You" program to 250-375 K-5 students. # of student participants. a) Mercer Council on Alcohol and Drug Addiction (MCADA) 3.1b Teach the evidence-based Life Skills Training program to 250-375 6 th -8 th grade students annually that prepares adolescents to say no to drugs, peer pressure, alcohol, and tobacco. # of student participants. b) MCADA 3.1c Working with the Student Assistance Counselors, form a Youth Tobacco Action Group in 2019. # of group meetings. c) MCADA 3.1d Educate the parents, staff, and community about the long-term effects of vaping. # of events and attendees. d) MCADA RWJ-Hamilton St. Francis Medical Center

 Strategy Performance Indicator Responsible Party 3.1e Update the school substance abuse policies in preparation for the upcoming State marijuana laws, and ensure they are educational and less punitive.
-Policy complete. e) MCADA 3.1f Organize an "Education Forum" for school administration in 2019. • # of attendees. f) MCADA 3.1g Look at the school substance abuse policies to ensure they are more educational, and less punitive.
-Policy complete. g) MCADA 3.1h Meet with superintendents and headmasters to encourage availability of "Screening/Brief Intervention/Referral to Treatment" (SBIRT) programs in schools. # of schools offering SBIRT. # of students utilizing SBIRT. % SBIRT rate in X amount of school districts. h) Mercer County School Superintendents Private School Headmasters 3.1i Local health departments inspect all tobacco establishments for age of sale enforcement annually. # of establishments inspected. # of establishments in compliance. i) Mercer County Health Officer Assoc.
+Policy complete. e) MCADA 3.1f Organize an "Education Forum" for school administration in 2019. • # of attendees. f) MCADA RWJ-Hamilton 3.1g Look at the school substance abuse policies to ensure they are more educational, and less punitive.
+Policy complete. g) MCADA 3.1h Meet with superintendents and headmasters to encourage availability of "Screening/Brief Intervention/Referral to Treatment" (SBIRT) programs in schools. # of schools approached # of schools offering SBIRT. # of students utilizing SBIRT. % SBIRT rate in X amount of school districts. h) MCADA Mercer County School Superintendents Private School Headmasters 3.1i Local health departments inspect all tobacco establishments for age of sale enforcement annually. # of establishments inspected. # of establishments in compliance. i) Mercer County Health Officer Assoc.
+Princeton Health Department Montgomery Health Department 3.1j Train professionals in the administration of Botvin Life Skills - Evidence based curriculum # of professionals that become trained in the curriculum May 1, 2019 j) Mercer County Human Services